 Contraception is free in Northern Ireland.
 There are services in Northern Ireland which provide emergency contraception and advice, including community pharmacy, Common Youth and sexual health clinics.

-From 16 October 2024 Emergency Hormonal Contraception (EHC) will not be available via SH:24.
-EHC remains available for free to women and girls in N. Ireland via the Pharmacy First service, Common Youth clinic (Belfast / Coleraine) for under 25 year olds, local Trust Sexual and Reproductive Health clinics and some GP practices.
+Emergency Hormonal Contraception (EHC) is no longer available from SH:24.
+EHC is free to women and girls in Northern Ireland via the Pharmacy First service, Common Youth clinic (Belfast / Coleraine) for under 25 year olds, local Trust Sexual and Reproductive Health clinics and some GP practices.

 -